DaltonDayton/daltondayton/README.md

 ## Hi, I am Dalton Dayton 👋
 As a software test engineer, I specialize in designing and executing test cases, identifying defects, and collaborating with cross-functional teams to ensure high-quality product delivery.
-My expertise spans manual and automated testing, and I am a detail-oriented and analytical thinker who enjoys tackling complex problems and finding innovative solutions.
+My expertise spans both manual and automated testing.
+I’m a detail-oriented, analytical thinker who thrives on tackling complex problems and devising innovative solutions.
 <!--
 #### I'm a software test engineer specializing in designing and executing test cases, identifying defects, and collaborating with cross-functional teams to ensure high-quality product delivery.